dhilman/container-management/README.md

 that would meet the above criteria, while utilising **minimal infrastructure resources** (e.g. single server) and relying primarily on established **open source services**.

+- [ ] TODO: In places, I have relied on specific vendors and their cloud platforms.
+At the time of writing all of these have a free plan which is

 ---

 ## Overview